syrupy-project/syrupy/README.md

 This allows you to filter out object properties from the serialized snapshot.

 The exclude parameter takes a filter function that accepts two keyword arguments.
-It should return `true` or `false` if the property should be excluded or included respectively.
+It should return `true` if the property should be excluded, or `false` if the property should be included.

 | Argument | Description                                                                                                                                   |
 | -------- | --------------------------------------------------------------------------------------------------------------------------------------------- |